kambalekiran9/kambalekiran9/docs/source/postgresql.rst

 .. _install-source:

-B)This steps for install postgresql from source code:
+B) Steps to install postgresql from source code:
 ---------------------------------------------------------------

   **we can download the sources for the Postgresql-15.2 from**